crs7617/Gemini-Q-and-A/README.md

-# Finance Q&A Generator Backend
+# Penny App Backend

-This FastAPI application generates finance-related questions using the Gemini 1.5 Flash API.
+This FastAPI application is a backend part of the penny app,it generates finance-related questions using the Gemini 1.5 Flash API.

 ## Setup